trammell/recipe-book/susans-recipes.rst

 Melt butter in heavy large pot or Dutch oven over medium-high heat.
 Add onion, celery and carrots.
 Sauté until vegetables begin to soften, about 8 minutes.
 Add pork and marjoram; stir 1 minute.
 Add peas, then water, and bring to boil.
 Reduce heat to medium-low.
 Partially cover pot; simmer soup until pork and vegetables are tender peas are falling apart, stirring often, about 1 hour and 10 minutes.
 Transfer hocks to bowl.
 Puree 5 cups soup in batches in blender.
 Return to pot.
 Cut pork off bones.
 Dice pork; return pork to soup.
 Season with salt and pepper.
 (Can be made 1 day ahead.
 Refrigerate until cold, then cover.
 Rewarm before serving.)

-Adeline’s Round Meat Soup aka Sausage and Bean Soup Bon Appétit | November 2000
+Adeline's Round Meat Soup aka Sausage and Bean Soup Bon Appétit | November 2000

 Yield: Makes 2 servings (can be doubled)